 Volunteer in Ukraine

-There are educational, community based and also orphanage projects currently open to new participants.
+There are educational, community based and humanitarian and aid projects currently open to new participants.
 There are around 100,000 children living in orphanages and you can get involved with the daily routine by teaching, playing games, helping with homework, leading sports activities and offering general assistance where children can aim to improve in a structured environment.
-Summer camps are run every year and this is one of the most popular programs available, these placements are a lot of fun, you will get to work in cooperation with local staff and international coordinators.

 Location of Projects

-There are placements throughout the country in cities like Kiev and also more rural locations like Cherkassy where assistance is needed most.
-You can also join programs in places like Lviv, Mykolaiv, Kirovohrad, Cherkasy Oblast and Odesa Oblast.
+There are placements throughout the country in cities like Kyiv and also more rural locations like Cherkassy where assistance is needed most.
+You can also join programs in places like Lviv and Odesa Oblast.
 Group programs are the most popular option - especially if you are worried about going solo.
 This country can be a culture shock but you can still find all normal things like television, internet, wifi, shopping centres etc.

 Accommodation & Food

 By staying on a home stay you will get to integrate into the local culture, eat the local food and make friends with a family who you will also get to help them improve their English.
 Ukrainians in general are very friendly and hospitable and usually on a home stay you will get breakfast, lunch and dinner provided (don't worry you can also eat out if you prefer).
 The food you are likely to eat will include soups, potatoes, vegetables, dumplings, meats like venison, sausages, fritters and fish.

 Most organisations require you to be aged 18+ to participate and stay for at least a week.
 It is recommend you stay for a longer period so you can make a better impact.
 Try to get your application in early and everything sorted in advance.
 You can search projects on our website to apply, there is not best time to get your application in and projects are available all year round.